Zugdidi Municipality: Middle Ages up to early modern period

 In written sources, Zugdidi is first mentioned by the narrator Beri Egnatashvili in 1572 in connection with the battle between Guria, the chief uncle of Guria, and George III, the chief of Principality of Mingrelia.
 In the first half of the 17th century, the chief of Samegrelo, Levan II Dadiani, made Zugdidi his capital city.
 During the reign of Levan II Dadiani (1634-1657), the Odisha principality was the strongest among the kingdoms of western Georgia.
 Zugdidi, as the capital of this principality, has become a very important city.

 In order to develop trade in Zugdidi, in 1636 Levan II Dadiani deported the Chkhareli Armenian and Jewish merchants who had been taken to the ransom of King George Imereti.
 "We built the city of Chkhari, settled in Zugdidi and settled in Rukhi."
 Gray was considered a part of Zugdidi, so the construction of Gray Fortress should have started at this time, the main purpose of which was to protect the city.

 After the death of Levan II Dadiani (1657), the merchants who moved to Zugdidi were returned by King Alexander of Imereti to Chkhari, which significantly undermined the commercial profitability of Zugdidi.
 Moreover, the second half of the 17th century and the first quarter of the 18th century turned western Georgia into an arena of incessant civil feudal wars and Ottoman Empire raids, and Zugdidi itself was plundered many times.

-In 1662, King Vakhtang V of Kartli (1658–1675), enraged by the third Vamek III of Odisha, invaded Samegrelo and took Rukhi Fortress.
+In 1662, King Vakhtang V, enraged by Vameq III Dadiani, invaded Samegrelo and took Rukhi Fortress.
 This further weakened the princely state of Odisha.
 In the 1670s, the attacks of Abkhazians on Samegrelo and especially on Zugdidi became more frequent, their Marbelian detachments razed everything to the ground, looted temples, and completely destroyed Chirnakhuli.
 Similarly, from the end of the 17th century until the whole of the 18th century, Zugdidi and its environs were the victims of permanent raids by the Turks, during which the "purchase of captives" reached unprecedented proportions.

 At the end of 1779, a joint army of Abkhazians and Turks under the command of Zurab Shervashidze invaded Samegrelo.
 The second man of Samegrelo, II Dadiani, asked King Solomon of Imereti for help.
 The troops of all the flags of Imereti gathered in Bandza and the army was led by King Solomon himself.
 The enemy army, where there were 12,000 warriors divided into three divisions, crossed the river.
 Enguri and includes the united army of Imereti and Megrelians.
 The decisive battle took place near the Gray Fortress, in the Saralobegi Valley.
 The enemy army was severely defeated and western Georgia escaped another devastating invasion, the angry population of Mount Urta returned to their homes.
 This was the last expedition of the Abkhaz feudal lords against their ruler - the prince of Samegrelo.